gofynd/payment-extension-boilerplate/README.md

 ### 🚨 Sentry Integration (Optional)

-Similar to New Relic, the Google Analytics Extension (GA4) comes pre-configured for optional integration with Sentry.
+Similar to New Relic, the payment extension boilerplate comes pre-configured for optional integration with Sentry.
 Sentry provides real-time error tracking and monitoring, offering insights to quickly identify, diagnose, and fix issues, thereby enhancing your extension's reliability and user experience.

 To enable Sentry for error monitoring, update the environment variables in the `app/fdk/config.js` file with your Sentry credentials: